TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-custom-formats.md

 #### Prefer HDR Formats

-Lets say you Prefer HDR Formats (HDR or Dolby Vision or Both)
+Lets say you prefer HDR Formats (HDR or Dolby Vision or Both)

 Then we would use the following order: